-Bacchus himself would approve of A Taste of Covington, a five-day celebration of good food and wine held each spring in the town’s historic district.
-Known for some of the best restaurants on the Northshore, Covington showcases its rich culinary scene with a series of vintner dinners, a Grand Tasting and champagne jazz brunch.
+Bacchus himself would approve of A Taste of Covington, a celebration of good food, wine, art and music.
+Known for some of the best restaurants on the Northshore, Covington showcases its rich culinary scene with a series of vintner dinners, tasting events and the finale, a Champagne Jazz brunch.

 Prices vary for the various components of ATOC.
 Reservations are needed for most.
-To learn more about this year's event, check out our event detail.
+To learn more about the event, check out our event detail.